cloudiator/java-rest-client/docs/MonitoringApi.md

 <a name="deleteMonitor"></a>
 # **deleteMonitor**
-> deleteMonitor(id)
+> deleteMonitor(metric)

-Deletes the monitor identified by the given id paramater.
+Deletes the monitor identified by the given metric name.

 ### Example
 ```java